 The BGO scintillator crystals convert all incoming events into photons in the 480 nm region (visible light).
-Photo-multiplier tubes are then used to detect these photons and convert them into electrical pulses which are combined into an overall veto signal.
-The ACS output data is directed to the Digital Front End Electronics (DFEE, see 2.6) which formats the data and time tags each event.
-Photons that are not in coincidence with an ACS veto event are considered "good".
-Additionally, the DFEE time-tags these events, and transmits event rates at 50 ms resolution.
-These can be used, e.g., for Gamma-Ray Burst (GRB) studies (see sect 3.7 for more detailed information on GRB detection by SPI/ACS).
+Photo-multiplier tubes are then used to detect these photons and convert them into electrical pulses, which are combined into an overall veto signal.
+The ACS output data is directed to the Digital Front End Electronics (DFEE, see Sect.
+2.5).
+The latter formats the data and time-tags each event.
+Photons that are not in coincidence with an ACS veto event are considered as "good".
+Additionally, the DFEE time-tag these events, and transmit event rates at a 50 ms resolution.
+These can be used, e.g., for Gamma-Ray Burst (GRB) studies (see Sect 3.8 for detailed information on GRB detection by SPI/ACS).
 Photons that occur outside the ACS veto signal are considered, sorted, normalised and summed up by the ACS electronics.

-The ACS significantly reduces the instrument background as can be seen in Figure 2, which shows background spectra of GeD events that did not coincide ("ACS on") or that did coincide ("vetoed only") with a trigger of the ACS.
-The total rate in the 20 keV-8000 keV range changes by a factor ~25 between both configurations.
+The ACS significantly reduces the instrument background as can be seen in Figure 4, which shows the background spectra of the GeD events that did not coincide ("ACS on") or that did coincide ("vetoed only") with a trigger of the ACS.
+The total rate (in the 20 keV-8000 keV range) changes by a factor of ~25 between both configurations.

-2.5 The Plastic Scintillator Anti Coincidence Subassembly (PSAC)
+2.4 The Plastic Scintillator Anti Coincidence Subassembly (PSAC)

 The purpose of the Plastic Scintillator Anti-Coincidence Subassembly (PSAC) is to reduce the 511 keV background due to particle emission by the passive mask.
 The PSAC consists of a plastic scintillator inside a light tight box, located just below the passive mask.
-It has a good gamma-ray transparency, and actively detects particles which deposit energies in excess of

-300 keV.
-The light flashes produced by the impacts of high energy particles on the scintillator are detected with two photo-multiplier tubes located around the light-tight box and converted into electrical pulses which are processed by the PSAC electronics assembly, which send to the DFEE a signal associated with the detected events, and compatible with the ACS veto signal.
-Inflight calibrations have shown that the PSAC provides background reductions of the order of a few %.
+It has a good gamma-ray transparency, and actively detects particles which deposit energies in excess of 300 keV.
+The light flashes produced by the impacts of high energy particles on the scintillator are detected with two photo-multiplier tubes located around the light-tight box and converted into electrical pulses.
+They are processed by the PSAC electronics assembly, which then sends to the DFEE a signal associated with the detected events, and compatible with the ACS veto signal.
+In-flight calibrations have shown that the PSAC provides background reductions of the order of a few %.